 We have provided detail on the freehold properties that we can accept and the freehold properties we can't accept.

 Acceptable freehold properties:

-- Houses we are happy to accept freehold houses. - Ex-local authority we are able to accept freehold ex-local authority houses subject to a favourable valuation - Sheltered-accommodation if the property is a freehold sheltered-accommodation case then LV= Equity Release Underwriting will need to review the Freehold document.
+- Houses we are happy to accept freehold houses. - Ex-local authority we are able to accept freehold ex-local authority houses subject to a favourable valuation.

 Unacceptable freehold properties: